epicws/LaLeagane-LETs-FLY-project/README.md

 # LaLeagane-LETs-FLY-project
-server files from surf bhop and deathrun servers
+Part of the LaLeagane LET's FLY project which went to sleep 9/15/2021 Full server files and database.
+Surf.LaLeagane.Ro - CS:GO Surf mode.